Anderson localization of electromagnetic waves in three dimensions

 Anderson himself originally proposed ``{\it a system composed essentially of random waveguides near cut-off and random resonators, such as might be realized by a random packing of metallic balls of the right size}'' as ``{\it the ideal system}'' for localization of EM radiation \cite{anderson85}.
 In practice, the absorption of metals obscures localization \cite{genack91, chabanov00}, and the experimental focus shifted to dielectric materials with low loss and high refractive index \cite{watson87, genack91, wiersma97, storzer06, sperling13}.
 However, even for dielectric systems, experimental artifacts due to residual absorption and inelastic scattering mar the data \cite{beek12, sperling16}.
-Numerically these artifacts can be excluded, but 3D random systems of sufficiently large size and high refractive index contrast could not be simulated due to an extraordinarily long computational time required \cite{2009_Conti_3D_localization, pattelli18}.
+Numerically, these artifacts can be excluded, but 3D random systems of sufficiently large dimension and high refractive index contrast could not be simulated due to an extraordinarily long computational time required \cite{2009_Conti_3D_localization, pattelli18}.

-Recent implementation of the finite-difference time-domain (FDTD) algorithm on emerging computing hardware has speed-up calculations by a factor of 100 \cite{2021_Flexcompute,2021_Hughes_Flexcompute}.
-Using this highly-efficient hardware-optimized method, we solve the Maxwell equations by brute force in 3D.
+Recent implementation of the finite-difference time-domain (FDTD) algorithm on emerging computing hardware has brought orders of magnitude speed-up of numerical calculation~\cite{2021_Flexcompute, 2021_Hughes_Flexcompute}.
+Using this highly-efficient hardware-optimized version of the FDTD method, we solve the Maxwell equations by brute force in 3D.
 It enables us to simulate sufficiently large systems and high refractive index contrast to address the following questions: can 3D AL of EM waves be achieved in fully random systems of dielectric scatterers?
 If not, can it occur in any other systems without aid of spatial correlations?